 Perfect Dark: Joanna Dark's voice actress switched from Eveline Fischer in the original, to Laurence Bouvard in the prequel, also contributing to the loss of her accent (The former actress is British, the latter is American).

-The cast between .hack//Roots and .hack//G.U. shifted.
+The cast between .hack//Roots and Dot Hack GU shifted.
 Roots was dubbed in Canada by The Ocean Group, while GU's voice work was done in America (Bang Zoom!).

 In the first Call of Duty: Black Ops, Jason Hudson was played by Ed Harris.
 However, for Call of Duty: Black Ops 2, he was replaced by Michael Keaton.
 Doesn't sound too bad on paper, but Keaton's voice is considerably less deep and gravelly than Harris's, and since the character was supposed to be 20 years older in the second game, the transition is quite rough.

 Modern Warfare 3 replaced the actors for Overlord and MacMillan, though that can be justified (someone new could have taken over as "Overlord Actual" between the two games, and MacMillan is twenty years older than he was when we last saw him).
 Less justifiably, Nikolai's actor has also been replaced, complete with his final line from MW2 being redubbed with the new actor in the intro to MW3.

 In Dark Seed Mike Dawson is portrayed by the creator of the same name, Mike Dawson.
 In the sequel, Mike is portrayed by Chris Gilbert and apart from the wardrobe, there's almost no similarity between the two.